ccgilroy/ma-thesis/doc/ma_revisions/02_background.md

 [final sentence/bridge here]

-; since @levine_gay_1979, no single researcher has examined even five cities concurrently.
+; since @levine_gay_1979, no single researcher has examined even five cities concurrently. [outside of review articles]

 **By contrast, demographic evidence of assimilation is too broad.** Studies of same-sex couples in urban areas do not examine gay neighborhoods specifically.
 At the metropolitan-area level, demographic research has shown a decline in segregation between same-sex and different-sex couples [@spring_declining_2013].
 Unlike the present study, this research does not directly observe the demographics of gay neighborhoods.
 However, Spring argues that it indirectly implies assimilation in those neighborhoods.
 She examines 100 metropolitan areas, but she does not claim or demonstrate that all of those places contain gay neighborhoods.